-As of the board date, June 20, 2017, the district reports salary and benefit negotiations continue with the classified bargaining unit for the 2016-17 and 2017-18 fiscal years.
+Employee Negotiations - As of the board date, June 22, 2017, the district reports salary and benefit negotiations continue with both the certificated and classified bargaining units for the 2017-18 fiscal year.
 Prior to entering into a written agreement, California Government Code (GC) Section 3547.5 requires a public school employer to publicly disclose the major provisions of a collective bargaining agreement, including but not limited to, the costs incurred in the current and subsequent fiscal years.
 The disclosure must include a written certification signed by the district superintendent and chief business official that the district can meet the costs incurred by the district during the term of the agreement.
 Therefore, please make available to the public and submit a disclosure to our office at least ten (10) working days prior to the date on which the governing board is to take action on a proposed agreement.